TheKnarf/theknarf.github.io/packages/webpack-git-deploy/Readme.md

 # Webpack git deploy

-Runs webpack and comits the artifacts to another branch using [js-git](https://github.com/creationix/js-git).
+Webpack plugin that makes a commit out of the build artifacts using [js-git](https://github.com/creationix/js-git).